Life Insurance Beneficiary Policy Options

 Mistakes to avoid when choosing a life insurance policy beneficiary

 - Not informing someone that they are a beneficiary.
 Your beneficiary will likely be the one who needs to notify your insurer of your death and start the procedure of lodging a claim.
-Make sure the people you've nominated to receive the pay-out know where they can find the policy details.
+Make sure the people you've nominated to receive the pay-out knows where they can find the policy details.

 - Forgetting to update your beneficiaries.
 If your circumstances have changed, for example, you've gotten divorced, be sure to update your list of beneficiaries.

 - Nominating a minor that cannot access your life cover proceeds until they turn 18.
 Also, consider what an 18-year-old might do with a large lump sum of money.
-You might instead want to arrange the proceeds go into a trust until your child is about 25 years old.
+You might instead want to arrange your proceeds go into a trust until your child is about 25 years old.